SpaceODY/PRVE/README.md

 - EVO Configs/Textures (Credits to ItsJustLuci and the testers of EVO) | CC-BY-NC-SA 4.0
 - RVE64k Configs/Textures (Credits to pingopete) | CC-BY-NC-SA 4.0
 - RVE Configs/Textures (Credits to pingopete) | CC-BY-NC-SA
-- Earth city light textures | Usage has been granted privately from a friend.
+- Earth city light textures | Usage has been granted from space engine devs.
 CANNOT be redistributed.